Events & Performances

 The learning format includes group instruction, independent study, and performance rehearsal, as well as scheduled time for research, collaboration with others in the residency, and to just hang with like-minded artists.

-Cityfest will provide participants with daily catered meals or a per diem to cover meal expenses.
+Cityfest will provide participants with catered meals or a per diem to cover meal expenses.
 Housing will be provided.
 Transportation to and from Wilmington, DE, will be the responsibility of the residency participant.

 When:

-The Residency will be held in Wilmington, DE, July 7 – 14, 2024.
+The Residency will be held in Wilmington, DE, July 20 – 27, 2025.

 Application Process

 There is no application fee or tuition.
+Application will open March 3, 2025.

 Please fill out the online application and submit the required documentation outlined in the application.
+The application deadline is April 3, 2025, at 11:59 pm.
+Notification will be made on April 30, 2025.